 I’m also rather fond of stretching, despite the fact that it doesn’t do much of what people think.
 I’m also very bullish on strength training (especially done just right for patellofemoral pain — something evidence changed my mind about, by the way).
 And I like Voltaren® — a decent medicine.
 I endorse icing and heating — if you know the difference.
 I think there are good ways of dealing with insomnia — which is extremely relevant to chronic pain.

 And so on and on.
-There are literally dozens more examples.
+There are dozens more examples.
 The only people who accuse me of negativity are the people who don’t like my opinion about what they like.

 In her book Smile or Die, Barbara Erenreich describes a cult of optimism that has sprung up around breast cancer: “cheerfulness, up to and including delusion and false hope, has a recognized place in medicine.”
 Indeed, blind faith in the power of positive thinking1 has become so fashionable and ingrained that “being ‘positive’ seems to us not only normal but normative — the way you should be,” and anything else is frowned upon.